RuizhenMai/academic-blog/causal_inference/Matching.md

   <figcaption style="text-align: center; font-family: MJXc-TeX-math-I,MJXc-TeX-math-Ix,MJXc-TeX-math-Iw; font-size: 1.1rem;">Figure 1.
 Exmaple of Matching</figcaption>
 </figure>

 Note when we are doing matching we are matching one part of the population to another part.
-For example, we often match control group's covariate to treated group because there're often *more* control group people than treated group people.
-Then in this case we are in fact trying to get the causal effect on the *treated* because we make the distributions of covariates look like that in the treated population.
+For example, we often match control group's covariate to treated group because there're often *more* control group people than treated group people. <u>Then in this case we are in fact trying to get the causal effect on the treated because we make the distributions of covariates look like that in the treated population</u>.

 <u>Fine balance</u>: unlike the balance we've talked about above, if we cannot find exact matches, then a match that can generate same distribution of covariates maybe enough.